neuraldecoding/neuraldecoding.github.io/README.md

 Research fokus on Visual Neural Decoding Research

 Background:
-* *a vital capability for vision restoration via brain-computer interfaces.*
+* *a vital capability for vision restoration via brain-computer interfaces.(Peng2025Decoding)*
-* *Understanding neural mechanisms is critical for discerning the nature of brain disorders and enhancing treatment methodologies*
+* *Understanding neural mechanisms is critical for discerning the nature of brain disorders and enhancing treatment methodologies(Shakeripour2025Object)*
 * *For humans vision is the dominant contributor to the interaction between the external environment and the brain(Yu2025Robust)*

 Team: